 or One-Parent Family Payment,

 you can, provided you have lost your job due to COVID-19, also claim the COVID-19 emergency payment, in addition to retaining your existing welfare payment.

 The COVID-19 Payment Unemployment Payment will replace your employment income and will be regarded by the department as equivalent to employment income.

-New applications for this payment will not be accepted after 17 September 2020.
+New applications for this payment will be accepted until the end of 2020.